nikita-moor/dictionaries/_dictionaries/Reyher1712.md

 # States and limitations

 Transcript made by the HAB Wolfenbüttel lacks for semantic mark-up, so currently we could only draft headers.
 Paragraphs belonging to the same articles should be joined, but it requires manual proofing.
-In the future, we hope to add Greek text and mark up German word.
+In the future, we hope to add Greek text and mark up German words.

 ## License